nomadjimbob/mikio/README.md

   - Fixed page tools in footer not being horizontal [#38].
 Thanks chitland
   - Fixed Mikio Config headers disappearing in some cases
-  - Seperated Breadcrumbs and You Are Here items [#36].
+  - Separated Breadcrumbs and You Are Here items [#36].
 Thanks chitland

 - **_2021-12-11_**